modxorg/Docs/en/extras/migxdb/migxcalendars.md

 ## Download

 MigxCalendars currently is only available at <https://github.com/Bruno17/migxCalendars>.
-It will be added to the MODx Repository at a later date.
+It will be added to the MODX Repository at a later date.

 ## Development and Bug Reporting